microsoft/CodeXGLUE/Code-Code/CodeCompletion-token/README.md

 <s> import json <EOL> json . load ( f ) </s>
 ```

-And the corresponding line in your prediction file is:
+And the corresponding line in your prediction file may be:
 ```
 . import numpy <EOL> json . dump ( open ) <EOL>
 ```